department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/Engineering/FrontEnd/DevelopmentBestPractices.md

 As a PR reviewer:

-- Provide constructive feedback in a calm, civil manner.
-We're all working together to make the app better.
 - Be as precise and clear as possible in your comments.
 Explain why you're requesting each change.
+- Target your feedback towards best practices.
+Avoid matters of opinion.
+- If you're just commenting and not requesting changes, keep things moving by approving the PR or saying something like "leaving approval to (person) because I don't know enough about this code".
 - If you find some code confusing or hard to understand, mention it.
 Other engineers will probably feel the same way.
+- Provide constructive feedback in a calm, civil manner.
+We're all working together to make the app better.
 - Spread positivity by calling out clean, maintainable code, good documentation, etc.

 ### Merging pull requests